| Number of Journals | 32 |

 Dörnyei, Z., & Ushioda, E. (2011).
 Teaching and researching motivation.
 Harlow, England: Pearson Education.

 Ebrahimzadeh, M., & Alavi, S. (2016).
 Motivating EFL students: E-learning enjoyment as a predictor of vocabulary learning through digital video games.
-Cogent Education, 3(1), 1-13.
+Cogent Education, 3(1), 1-13. https://doi.org/10.1080/2331186X.2016.1255400.

-Fouz-Gonzalez, J. (2018).
+Fouz-González, J. (2018).
 Podcast-based pronunciation training: Enhancing FL learners’ perceptions and production of fossilized segmental features.
 ReCALL, 31(2), 150-169. https://doi.org/10.1017/S0958344018000174

-Fouz-Gonzalez, J. (2020).
+Fouz-González, J. (2020).
 Using apps for pronunciation training: An empirical evaluation of the English file pronunciation app.
-Language Learning & Technology, 24(1) 62-85.
+Language Learning & Technology, 24(1), 62-85.

 Gardner, R. C., & Lambert, W. E. (1972).
 Attitudes and motivation in second language learning.
 Rowley, Massachusetts: Newbury House.

 Ghapanchi, Z., Khajavy, G., & Asadpour, S. (2011).
 L2 motivation and personality as predictors of the second language proficiency: Role of the big five traits and L2 motivational self-system.
 Canadian Social Science, 7(6), 148-155.
-Girard, C., Ecalle, J., & Magnant, A. (2013).
-Serious games as new educational tools: How effective are they?
-A meta-analysis of recent studies.
-Journal of Computer Assisted Learning, 29, 207-219.

 Haghighi, M., & Rahimy, R. (2017).
 The effect of L2 minimal pairs practice on Iranian intermediate EFL learners’ pronunciation accuracy.
 International Journal of Research in English Education, 8, 42-48.